SypherEngine/SypherEngine/README.md

 # SypherEngine
-A (Currently WIP) game engine written in Java using LWJGL
+A (Currently WIP) game engine written in Java